* Graphic: World FX rates in 2019 http://tmsnrt.rs/2egbfVh

 "Despite a rather lackluster earnings season so far, investors are focusing on the prospect of a considerably easier monetary policy, which is why we see stocks ready to open higher this morning," said Konstantinos Anthis, head of research at ADSS.

 MSCI's broadest index of Asia-Pacific shares outside Japan was up 1%, bouncing back from the previous day's losses, while Japan's Nikkei advanced 2%.

 Elsewhere in Asia, the Shanghai Composite Index rose 0.8%, Australian stocks added 0.75% and South Korea's KOSPI gained 1.4%.

 For the week, the MSCI ex-Japan index climbed a modest 1%, as riskier assets were partly capped by U.S. President Donald Trump's reiteration of his threat to impose further duties on Chinese imports.

 The two sides resumed talks recently to seek an end to a year-long trade war that has rattled financial markets and slowed global growth.
 But most analysts do not expect an agreement any time soon, with some predicting a strong risk of further tariff escalation.

 "Although central banks around the world have embarked on policy-easing in a bid to support their respective economies, investors are left to ponder whether the stimulus will be enough to offset the effects from heightened U.S.-China trade tensions," said Han Tan, market analyst at FXTM.

-Spot gold eased over half a percent as investors locked in profits after bullion surpassed $1,450 an ounce for the first time in more than six years on dovish Fed signals and Middle East tension.
-(Reporting by Ritvik Carvalho; additional reporting by Tom Arnold in London and Shinichi Saoshiro in Tokyo; Editing by Kevin Liffey)
+Spot gold eased 0.5% as investors locked in profits after bullion surpassed $1,450 an ounce for the first time in more than six years on dovish Fed signals and Middle East tension.
+(Reporting by Ritvik Carvalho; additional reporting by Shinichi Saoshiro in Tokyo; Editing by Kevin Liffey)